minetest-mods/technic/technic/doc/api.md

 	* This function is currently used to update the node.
 	  Modders have to manually change the information about supply etc. in the node metadata.
+* `<itemdef>.technic_disabled_machine_name = "string"`
+	* If this field is defined and machine is not connected to network, node will be swaped to node with name defined in this field.
 * `<itemdef>.technic_on_disable(pos, node)`
 	* This function is currently used to update the node when node is not connected to technic power network.
 	  Modders can use this to do some machine specific operations when no network is aviable.